OpsMx/service_moniter/README.md

-10)Script will ask configuration details like tomcat host, port and jmx port after entering details script will give success message.
+10)Script will ask configuration details like tomcat host, port and jmx port after entering details, script will give success message.

 For mysql agent reqirements

 11)mysql-server is in running mode

-12)Script will ask configuration details like mysql host , port , username and password after entering details script will give success message.
+12)Script will ask configuration details like mysql host , port , username and password after entering details, script will give success message.

 logstash requirements